soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 6-24 Pre-hearing Notification of Schedule for Attorneys and Registered Representatives.* ::

-(a) No attorney or registered representative may appear on fifteen (15) or more summonses on a given hearing date unless the attorney or registered representative emails or faxes in advance a written list of all scheduled cases to the Tribunal office in the borough where the cases are scheduled to be heard.
-This list must be sent no later than noon, two (2) business days before the scheduled hearing date.
+(a) No attorney or registered representative may appear on fifteen (15) or more summonses on a given hearing date unless:

+   (1) No later than noon two (2) business days before the scheduled hearing date, the Tribunal office in the borough where the cases are scheduled to be heard receives from the attorney or registered representative by email a written list of all scheduled cases;

+   (2) Notices of Appearance are submitted in advance of the scheduled hearing, as directed by the Tribunal, to the Tribunal office in the borough where cases are scheduled to be heard; and

+   (3) The attorney or registered representative appears at or before the scheduled hearing time, at the place and date for the scheduled hearing.
+The timeliness requirements set forth in 48 RCNY § 6-09(b)(1), which allows a Respondent or a Respondent’s representative to appear within three (3) hours of the scheduled hearing time, does not apply when an attorney or representative is appearing on fifteen (15) or more summonses on a given hearing date.

 (b) Cases may be added to this list on the day of the hearing at the discretion of the Tribunal.